Table of contents

 They’re usually enticed by the promise of easy gains or quick profits or ways to beat the odds or the banks.

-And that's what's happening currently as we've experienced strong property markets for about a year now and despite all the concerns about Covid, the media keeps reminding us how much the value of properties around Australia are rising each week.
+And that's what's happening currently as we've experienced strong property markets for almost 2 years now and despite all the concerns about inflation and interest rates, the media keeps reminding us how much the value of properties around Australia are rising each week.

 I recently read a headline that said something along the lines of "Your house is earning more than you are at present!"